borntofrappe/playground/borntofrappe/Icons/README.md

 # Icons

-Icons designed for **borntofrappe**.
+Icons designed for **borntofrappe**

+- navigation.
+Used on the homepage, and also to forward to social profiles.

-- blog
+- technology.
+Used in the blog to illustrate the discussed topics
-- codepen
-- freecodecamp
-- twitter
-- github